-Seth Blumsack is Professor in the Department of Energy and Mineral Engineering; an Adjunct Research Professor at the Carnegie Mellon Electricity Industry Center; and is on the External Faculty of the Santa Fe Institute.
+Seth Blumsack is Professor in the Department of Energy and Mineral Engineering; Director of the Penn State Center for Energy Law and Policy; an Adjunct Research Professor at the Carnegie Mellon Electricity Industry Center; and is on the External Faculty of the Santa Fe Institute.

 His work focuses on policy-relevant engineering, environmental and economic research for the energy, electric power and transportation industries.
 He also performs research in the area of complex engineered infrastructure networks.